RiemaLabs/pomelo/README.md

 Here's how Pomelo facilitates formal verification:

-1. **Script Extraction**: The developer writes or extracts the Bitcoin Script from BitVM.
+1. **Script Extraction**: The developer writes or extracts the Bitcoin Script.
 2. **Specification with Assertions**: The developer provides a specification of the script's correctness using assertions embedded within the script.
 3. **Automatic Verification**: Pomelo utilizes an SMT (Satisfiability Modulo Theories) solver to automatically verify the correctness of the script against the specified assertions.
 4. **Guarantee of Correctness**: If all assertions are proven, Pomelo guarantees the script's correctness for all possible inputs.